 -Bankei Yōtaku

 As we can see above, Bankei Yōtaku strongly advocated for diligence with this method.
-Familiarity with the skill of returning everything to nature comes through cultivation.
+Through such steady application, familiarity with the skill of returning everything to nature develops.

 What does this look like?